DavidCastilloAlvarado/opencovid_ETL/README.md

 python manage.py worker_posit pdf --day 230321
 ```

-5. Command for calculate RT score
+5. Command for calculate RT score (WARNING: the calculation could be wrong, run it manually)

 ```bash
 # reboot the db for the last 12months